 When offering on a house, it’s often that the estate agent has given the seller high hopes and set the asking price of the property too high (annoying I know).
-Due to the asking price being set too high, the seller may see any offer below this as a cheeky offer.
+Due to the asking price being set too high, the seller may have a different opinion to you as to what is a cheeky offer on a house and see any offer below this as a cheeky offer.
 This means when going into an offer on a house that’s overpriced, you need to take care and make sure you have evidence to give proof that your offer is in fact reasonable.
 The seller is likely to take a disliking to you should you go in stating you think it’s overpriced, with no evidence to suggest this.

 The best way to make a cheeky offer on a house that is overpriced is to do your research.
 Firstly, an easy way to establish if a house is overpriced is to look at the average days on the market for this area and if the house has been on the market for longer than this average, the chances are it’s overpriced, hence why it’s sticking on the market.
 This could be used as proof, when putting cheeky offers on houses, that the house asking price is too high.